tessgi/InteractiveWorkshop/README.md

 - In the `tutorial/` directory there are notebooks which will step you through how to fit simple linear models to data to remove systematics and work with TESS data

+## Handouts:

+This folder contains handouts and materials available from the workshop including:

+- How to Access TESS Data